matplotlib/matplotlib/doc/users/explain/fonts.rst

 Fonts in SVG
 ------------

-Text can output to SVG in two ways controlled by the :rc:`svg.fonttype`
+Text can output to SVG in two ways controlled by :rc:`svg.fonttype`:
-rcparam:

 - as a path (``'path'``) in the SVG
 - as string in the SVG with font styling on the element (``'none'``)